PacktPublishing/From-0-to-1-Machine-Learning-NLP-Python-Cut-to-the-Chase/README.md

 * [Introduction to MySQL With Node.js - Learn to Use MySQL with Node [Video]](https://www.packtpub.com/application-development/introduction-mysql-nodejs-learn-use-mysql-node-video)

 * [Hands-On Augmented Reality for iOS with ARKit 2.0 [Video]](https://www.packtpub.com/application-development/hands-augmented-reality-ios-arkit-20-video)
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781788624329">https://packt.link/free-ebook/9781788624329 </a> </p>